Skip to main content

 Troubleshooting

-The runner requires sudo to install the systemd service.
+The Garnet runtime agent requires sudo access to install the eBPF-based systemd service.
+GitHub-hosted ubuntu-latest runners include this by default.